Deltares/UGridPy/README.md

 # UGridPy

-`UGridPy` is a library for writing/reading ugrid files.
-It supports 1D and 2D unstructured meshes.
+`UGridPy` is a library for writing/reading UGrid files.
+It supports writing 1D networks, 1D mesh, 2D meshes and 1D-2D contacts in UGrid Format.
-Support for curvilinear meshes is planned.
 The underlying C++ library `UGrid` can be found [here](https://github.com/Deltares/UGrid.git).

 # Installation